 Mod Podge Matte

 Tissue paper – 2 colors

 Rick rack – 2 colors (36″ length for each)

 Acrylic paint markers -2 colors

 Angled sponge brush

 Skewer or piece of 16 gauge wire

 Needle nose pliers

-1. Lay out a sheet of parchment paper as a work surface.
+1. Before starting your kids’ room door sign, lay out a sheet of parchment paper as a work surface.
 Cut the tissue papers into small squares.
 Decoupage the tissues on to each block (image 1) using the angled sponge brush and Mod Podge.
 Allow to dry.

 2. Pour a bit of paint onto the parchment paper.
 Place the Flower Frenzy stencil on top of the block and lightly dab paint on the stencil (image 2) with the pouncer.
 Gently lift and shift the stencil to to cover the whole block.
 Allow to dry.
 Wash off the stencil and repeat with another color on the second block.